jasonaltenburg/domoideas/README.md

 - Hovertext on Joins
 - Show app pages on move/copy like they show up in admin > cards panel (move/copy doesn't show the app pages....)
 - One level deep drill path schema change (column rename) shows a Fix it button that opens analyzer on top level
+- Get Schema tile should also grab column descriptions and tags where available

 ## Implemented
 **More than 1 person editing App**